EvolvingSysadmin/Practicum/pages/detect/detect.md

 ## Detect Function Background

 The Detect Function is designed to identify and analyze potential cybersecurity attacks and compromises.
 It enables the timely detection of anomalies, indicators of compromise, and other events that may signal active threats or incidents.
 By supporting rapid incident response and recovery, this function emphasizes continuous monitoring and assessment of systems to quickly identify and address emerging risks.
+The Detect Function is comprised of [Categories](#nist-csf-20-detect-categories).
+These Categories break down the Function into more specific outcomes and activities, providing a structured approach for organizations to manage and implement cybersecurity practices.

 ## Detect Policy Templates